-RStudio professional server products are powerful tools for doing data science.
-As such, they require modern operating systems and browsers as described in our Platform Support.
-RStudio professional server products also require the following:
+RStudio professional server products run on modern Linux operating systems and web browsers as described in platform support.
+Using RStudio professional products typically requires the following:

 - Root privileges for installing and running

 - Configuration to a user authentication scheme

 Configurations that load balance across two or more nodes have additional requirements.
 See below for a description of individual product requirements.

 RStudio Team is a bundle of RStudio professional products for doing statistical data-analysis, sharing data products, and managing packages.
 RStudio Team is the recommended solution for professional data science teams.

 |R programming language||●||●||○|